Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Experimental analysis

 \section{Experimental analysis}

-In this section, we evaluate the performance of our Sparse Outliers Iterative Removal algorithm (SO-IR).
-We explore the appropriate number of 'discriminative' frames, test the performance of our algorithm and check its ability of solving the large-scale problems.
-The experiments are operated on some real sequences from public datasets, like the I2R dataset \cite{LWIQ2004}, the flowerwall dataset \cite{KJBB1999}, etc. Besides, other sequences of the real video from the public resource are also included in our experiments.
-All the experiments are conducted and timed in Matlab R2010a on a PC with an Intel(R) Core(TM) 3.20GHz CPU and 4GB of RAM.
+In this section, we describe the performance evaluation of our Sparse Outlier Iterative Removal (SOIR) algorithm.
+To evaluate the algorithm, we will explore the appropriate number of discriminative frames and test the performance and time consumption of the algorithm.
+The experiments are conducted on real sequences from public datasets such as the I2R \cite{LWIQ2004}, flowerwall \cite{KJBB1999}, SABS \cite{SBG2013}, and BMC datasets \cite{ATAL2012}.
+In addition, some public video sequences from the Internet are also included in our experiments.
+All experiments are conducted and timed in Matlab R2010a on a PC with a 3.20GHz Intel(R) Core(TM) CPU and 4GB of RAM.